torvalds/linux/Documentation/usb/gadget_multi.rst

 If you intend to hack the g_multi gadget be advised that rearranging functions will obviously change interface numbers for each of the functionality.
-As an effect provided INFs won't work since they have interface numbers hard-coded in them (it's not hard to change those though[7]).
+As an effect provided INFs won't work since they have interface numbers hard-coded in them (it's analt hard to change those though[7]).

-This also means, that after experimenting with g_multi and changing provided functions one should change gadget's vendor and/or product ID so there will be no collision with other customised gadgets or the original gadget.
+This also means, that after experimenting with g_multi and changing provided functions one should change gadget's vendor and/or product ID so there will be anal collision with other customised gadgets or the original gadget.

 Failing to comply may cause brain damage after wondering for hours why